HaukeBartsch/pingdata/README.md

 Download DICOM images from XNAT
 ===============================

-This command line program connects to an XNAT image store, lists the subjects available and downloads subject information as zip files to the local directory.
+Command-line program connects to an XNAT image store, lists the subjects available and downloads subject information as zip files to the local directory.
+This program requires a valid login on the image store.

+Example:

+	> pingdata list
+	SubjID, Age, Gender
+	# subjects found: 782
+	...

+	> pingdata pull P0007
+	download all DICOM files for subject P0007
+	[283.55mb] P0007.zip

-You can download the compiled program here (make it executable with 'chmod +x pingdata'):
+You can download the compiled program for your platform here (make it executable with 'chmod +x pingdata'):

 * MacOSX:
 	wget https://raw.github.com/HaukeBartsch/pingdata/master/binary/MacOSX/pingdata